stegmaja/TSE/README.md

 to evolve a triple from a random distribution at solar metallicity.

-If you are looking whether a triples leads to a particular configuration (e.g., the formation of BH triples) check out the function CustomEvent in main.py (including a working example.)
+If you are looking whether a triples leads to a particular configuration (e.g., the formation of BH triples) check out the function CustomEvent in main.py (including a working example).